dawranliou/dawranliou.com/content/11-generators-the-basics.md

-Thus, all the builtin functions and external APIs that takes iterables as input, works for generators! _(This is one of the most exciting realization I had learning Python.)_ Keep this in mind.
+Thus, all the builtin functions and external APIs that takes iterables as input, works for generators! _(This is one of the most exciting realization I had while learning Python.)_ Keep this in mind.
 We're counting on it for the next section.

 # 3. How do I use generators?